peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Jun.
+23, 2023

+Provided Tracy with a comprehensive update on project progress and accomplishments during her vacation period, ensuring a smooth transition upon her return.

+Summarized key takeaways from the meeting with Rion for the change management team, highlighting action items and potential challenges.

+Collaborated with Rion to identify requirements for a technical writer role in their cloud computing project, ensuring alignment of expertise and project goals.

+Participated in a change management meeting, contributing insights and updates on ongoing initiatives.

+Organized a brainstorming session with Tracy and Jim to develop the TaPIR story, fostering cross-functional collaboration.

+Scheduled a meeting with Tracy to review and provide feedback on website improvements and strategies.

+Informed Rion of Tracy's approval for the technical writer role, and shared a summary of our previous discussion to facilitate seamless integration.

+Followed up with Gina regarding the AI/ML article, ensuring timely progress and addressing any outstanding questions.

+Guided Tracy through recent updates to the newsletter and CSTAR site, gathering feedback and discussing potential enhancements.

+Requested article performance metrics from Gina to measure engagement and effectiveness.

+Shared the AI/ML article with Dhaya and Henri Dwyer, expanding the reach of the content and promoting cross-departmental knowledge sharing.

+Implemented PingID authentication on the computer for increased security and streamlined access to essential resources.

+Developed and revised interview questions for Jim, focusing on registration culture, based on Tracy's feedback to ensure relevancy and depth.

+Completed the "New To Our Team" section for the newsletter, celebrating new hires and fostering a welcoming environment.

+Engaged with Monica to gather information on her outreach work for inclusion in the newsletter, recognizing her efforts and inspiring others.

+Reviewed the TaPIR website prior to meeting with Jim, ensuring familiarity with the content and identifying potential discussion points.

+Conducted an interview with Jim Fairman on Genentech's culture of registration, capturing valuable insights for an upcoming article.

+Worked closely with Kurt to integrate status reports into the RI&SE website, promoting transparency and effective communication.

+## Jun.
 16, 2023

 Reviewed and provided feedback on AI/ML article, ensuring accuracy and relevance to the target audience.